 As your little one crosses the 12-month milestone and becomes a toddler, their nutritional needs evolve.
-At this stage, as with every stage of introducing food and eating, you will be looking at introducing new flavors, shapes and textures to support the development of their motor skills and palate.
+At this stage, as with every stage of introducing food and eating, you will be looking at introducing new flavours, shapes and textures to support the development of their motor skills and palate.
 We are here to share some thoughts and tips to help you make healthy choices.

 Let’s dive right in.